Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix A: Experimental setup

-\subsection{Optical Setup}
+\subsection{Optical setup}

 A schematic of the optical setup is presented in Fig.~\ref{fig:setup} (a).
-We use a Grade 3 Rio Orion laser emitting with a central wavelength of 1542.27nm and with a linewidth of 3.1 kHz.
+We use a Grade 3 Rio Orion laser emitting with a central wavelength of $1542.27$~nm and with a linewidth of 3.1 kHz.
 A tunable optical attenuator is used to limit the optical power in the cavity and mitigate non-linear effects.
-The output of the laser is split by a fibre coupler with 1 \% sent toward the main loop and the rest continuing to a $\SI{200}{\mega\hertz}$ frequency shifter to be used as a local oscillator (LO) in the heterodyne measurement.
-A 99.9:0.1 fibre coupler is used as the entry port to the main loop.
-The transmitted intensity is measured with a $\SI{250}{\mega\hertz}$ bandwidth InGaAs photodiode connected to a digitizer.
+The output of the laser is split by a fiber coupler with 1 \% sent toward the main loop and the rest continuing to a $200$~MHz frequency shifter to be used as a local oscillator (LO) in the heterodyne measurement.
+A 99.9:0.1 fiber coupler is used as the entry port to the main loop.
+The transmitted intensity is measured with a $250$~MHz bandwidth InGaAs photodiode connected to a digitizer.
 This signal is used for measuring band structures and performing wave-function tomography.

-All optical components in the setup are polarization maintaining to ensure perfect alignment with the optical axes of the electro-optical modulators; a polariser is used to further ensure proper polarization filtering.
-A semiconductor optical amplifier (SOA) is used to amplify the optical signal inside the cavity in order to compensate for the losses caused by the different components inside the loop and ensure a high quality factor ($Q\sim\SI{4e9}{}$).
+All optical components in the setup are polarization maintaining to ensure perfect alignment with the optical axes of the electro-optic modulators; a polarizer is used to further ensure proper polarization filtering.
+A semiconductor optical amplifier (SOA) is used to amplify the optical signal inside the cavity in order to compensate for the losses caused by the different components inside the loop and ensure a high quality factor ($Q\sim4\times10^{9}$).
 The resulting finesse of the cavity is $\mathcal{F}\sim120$.
-A $\SI{100}{\giga\hertz}$ bandwidth filter is used to suppress the amplification of undesired modes.
+A $100$~GHz bandwidth filter is used to suppress the amplification of undesired modes.

 Inside the loop, a 75:25 fiber coupler is used to hybridize the two directions of propagation inside the cavity.
-As described in the main text, this fibre coupler hybridizes counter-propagating modes; the resulting supermodes form the lattice sites in the synthetic frequency dimension.
-In order to efficiently implement nearest-neighbour (NN) and next-nearest-neighbour coupling terms (NNN) -- the latter with opposite phases for different sub-lattices --, we separate the CW and CCW propagating modes with a pair of circulators.
-This allows time-modulating independently CW and CCW modes with iXBlue lithium niobate electro-optical phase modulators.
-Each branch also includes an isolator to ensure unidirectional propagation in-between the circulators.
+As described in the main text, the resulting supermodes form the lattice sites in the synthetic frequency dimension.
+They are given by: